ourcodingclub/ourcodingclub.github.io/index.md

 <p>Over the last four years we have been writing <a href="https://ourcodingclub.github.io/tutorials/" target="_blank">tutorials</a> as well as organising in-person workshops.
 All of our materials are free for people to use and adapt - you can find more information on organising your own workshops or using Coding Club tutorials in your teaching <a href="https://ourcodingclub.github.io/involve.html" target="_blank">here</a>.</p>

 <p>Coding Club is for everyone, regardless of their career stage or current level of knowledge.
-We want to create a jolly and diverse community where everyone has a voice and feels comfortable to express it.
-Our own team includes people from different backgrounds and nationalities and we are happy to be working together.
-We want to establish the same ethos within Coding Club as a whole: Coding Club is a place that brings people together, regardless of their gender or background.
+Coding Club is a place that brings people together, regardless of their gender or background.
 We all have the right to learn, and we believe learning is more fun and efficient when we help each other along the way.</p>
 </div>
 </section>